jamaljs/jamaljs/README.md

 #### Accessing refs

 Your `jmlInstance` object has property called `getRef`.
 Which is a function, takes string for `_id` attribute.
-This method returns a reference from actula dom tree so you can easily inspect your actual dom.
+This method returns a reference from actual dom tree so you can easily inspect your actual dom.

 Usage:
 ```javascript